focarica/SudokuBot/README.md

 # Sudoku Bot

 A small project created to solve Sudoku puzzles on the website [sudokutable.com](https://sudokutable.com).
 This project was developed purely for learning purposes during my studies on web scraping.
+(I did this in 2021/2022, but recently i wanted make it more understandable and easier for others to use)

 ## Prerequisites
-* Python 3.0+
+* Python 3.x
 * Chrome
 * Git